MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-activities.md

 1. Double-click the activity.
 Alternatively, you can right-click the activity, and select **Properties**.
 2. To save your configuration entries, select **Finish**.

 In the activity properties dialog, several tabs along the left side provide access to general and specific settings for the activity.
-The number of available tabs for object properties differs from activity to activity
+The number of available tabs for object properties differs from activity to activity.

 #### General Tab